 I was pretty sure that Morron had a pretty good hand.
 Even though his aggression was typical, he wasn't usually terribly aggressive with three in the pot -- he saved his most aggressive tendencies for heads-up play.
 I figure he had KQ or a holding like that.
 I was pretty convinced it was simply a strong queen he was overplaying a bit.
 Q5 and Q3 weren't really possibilities, since Morron had reasonable starting hand selection (even though he was hyperaggressive) and he had been in early position preflop.

-The turn fell 5, pairing fives.
+, pairing fives.
 I bet again, and Morron raised,

 giving the pot 10.5 big bets.
 The other guy folded.
 So, I'd have to call